 A Collaboration with Singapore Polytechnic

-Working alongside students from the School of Media, Arts & Design, we set out to explore how young creatives interpret sustainability through public art.
+Working alongside youths from the School of Media, Arts & Design (MAD), we set out to explore how young creatives interpret sustainability through public art.

-Over a six-month journey, the students worked closely with artist William Goh, conducted research, and engaged more than 150 peers to gather perspectives on what sustainability means — especially for a mural positioned just steps from the campus’s main entrance.
+Over a six-month journey, the youths worked closely with UOB Painting of the Year (POY) artist William Goh, conducted research, and engaged more than 150 youths to gather perspectives on what sustainability means — especially for a mural positioned just steps from the campus’s main entrance.

 Sustainable events should be designed sustainably!
 Here are some principles kept in mind for the planning of the event.